dotnet/docs-maui/docs/fundamentals/gestures/drag-and-drop.md

 In .NET MAUI, drag gesture recognition is provided by the <xref:Microsoft.Maui.Controls.DragGestureRecognizer> class.
 This class defines the following properties:

 - <xref:Microsoft.Maui.Controls.DragGestureRecognizer.CanDrag>, of type `bool`, which indicates whether the element the gesture recognizer is attached to can be a drag source.
 The default value of this property is `true`.
-- <xref:Microsoft.Maui.Controls.DragGestureRecognizer.DragStartingCommand>, of type `ICommand`, which is executed when a drag gesture is first recognized.
+- <xref:Microsoft.Maui.Controls.DragGestureRecognizer.DragStartingCommand>, of type <xref:System.Windows.Input.ICommand>, which is executed when a drag gesture is first recognized.
 - <xref:Microsoft.Maui.Controls.DragGestureRecognizer.DragStartingCommandParameter>, of type `object`, which is the parameter that's passed to the  <xref:Microsoft.Maui.Controls.DragGestureRecognizer.DragStartingCommand>.
-- <xref:Microsoft.Maui.Controls.DragGestureRecognizer.DropCompletedCommand>, of type `ICommand`, which is executed when the drag source is dropped.
+- <xref:Microsoft.Maui.Controls.DragGestureRecognizer.DropCompletedCommand>, of type <xref:System.Windows.Input.ICommand>, which is executed when the drag source is dropped.
 - <xref:Microsoft.Maui.Controls.DragGestureRecognizer.DropCompletedCommandParameter>, of type `object`, which is the parameter that's passed to the <xref:Microsoft.Maui.Controls.DragGestureRecognizer.DropCompletedCommand>.

 These properties are backed by <xref:Microsoft.Maui.Controls.BindableProperty> objects, which means that they can be targets of data bindings, and styled.